-Atradius Finance B.V. (the 'Company') is a private limited liability company, incorporated under the laws of the Netherlands on 14 November 2003, with its corporate seat in Amsterdam, the Netherlands.
+Atradius Finance B.V. (the 'Company') is a private limited liability company, incorporated under the laws of the Netherlands on 14 November 2003, with its corporate seat in Amsterdam, the Netherlands; Chamber of Commerce registration number 34198113.
 The Company provides finance and support services to Atradius.
 The only activity of the Company is to support the access of Atradius in obtaining external financing.